 Are Dental Checkups Safe and Necessary?

-Clinical Safety and Professional Standards
+Clinical Safety Standards for Dental Exams

 When dental checkups are conducted by skilled professionals, it is safe.
 Clinics are also very strict in hygiene and perform their tasks with sterilized tools to keep patients safe.

-Addressing Common Myths
+Common Myths Explained

 “If nothing hurts, I don’t need a dentist.”
 Most dental problems are painless at the initial stages.
 Another way is to detect them in their early stages is through regular examination.